mattbrailsford/vuepoint/README.md

 * Gauage - A gauge display
 * Chart - A line, bar or doughnut chart
 * Sparkline - A spirkline style chart
-* Indicator - An true/false indicator
+* Indicator - A true/false indicator

 ## Helper Components